Birth and Early Life

 Two years after Anna’s death, Douglass married his former secretary and notable feminist, Helen Pitts, on January 24, 1884.
 Because Helen was white and nearly twenty years younger than Douglass, many people (including his family) did not approve of the marriage.

-On January 5, 1886, Douglass resigned his position as Recorder of Deeds for the District of Columbia and embarked on an extended tour of Europe, visiting England, Ireland, France, Switzerland, Italy, Egypt, and Greece.
+On January 5, 1886, Douglass resigned from his position as Recorder of Deeds for the District of Columbia and embarked on an extended tour of Europe, visiting England, Ireland, France, Switzerland, Italy, Egypt, and Greece.
 After Douglass returned home in 1887, President Benjamin Harrison appointed him as Minister Resident and Consul General to Haiti on July 1, 1889.
 Two months later, Harrison also named Douglass as Chargé d’affaires for Santo Domingo and Minister to Haiti.
 1891, Douglass resigned from his appointments following a dispute with the state department.
 In 1893, Haiti named Douglass a co-commissioner of its pavilion at the World’s Columbian Exposition in Chicago.

 Death and Burial

 On February 20, 1895, Douglass attended a meeting of the National Council of Women in Washington, D.C.
 During that meeting, he received a standing ovation after being welcomed to the speaker’s platform.
-When Douglass returned home that evening, he suffered a massive heart attack and died at the age of seventy-seven.
+When Douglass returned home that evening, he suffered a massive heart attack and died at age seventy-seven.
 Following funeral services at Cedar Hill, on February 25, thousands of mourners viewed Douglass’ body as it lay in state at Metropolitan African Methodist Church in Washington.
 Douglass’ remains were transported to Rochester where they were interred at Mount Hope Cemetery after additional memorial services.